Grade 1 Ankle Sprain

 For example, recent research shows that ice actually stops the flow of Macrophages, which are powerful immune cells.
 Since Macrophages are responsible for muscle regeneration and repair, it is ineffective and potentially sabotaging to your healing potential to stop the natural flow of immune cells into an injured area.
 There are other issues with ice, including complications with lymphatic drainage, etc, so if you’d like to learn more about it, please click here.

-So, instead of relying on rest ice as the method of treatment, we strongly recommend doing an excellent rehab program.
+Instead of relying on rest ice as the method of treatment, we strongly recommend doing an excellent rehab program.
 It will ensure you will heal a grade 1 ankle sprain fully and quickly.

 Here’s a quick overview of all the things a good ankle rehab program will do for you: